tetracorp/k240/docs/_posts/2022-05-15-unlikely-things.md

 ### Surveying a destroyed asteroid

-Ore surveys aren't reported in until the Scout Ship returns to the asteroid it set out from.
-(You can save time by sending the Scout Ship to the asteroid, then conducting the survey, so that it "returns" to the asteroid it just surveyed and reports instantly.)
+Ore surveys aren't reported in until the Scoutship returns to the asteroid it set out from.
+(You can save time by sending the Scoutship to the asteroid, then conducting the survey, so that it "returns" to the asteroid it just surveyed and reports instantly.)

-But what happens if a surveyed asteroid is destroyed before the Scout Ship can get back with its report?
+But what happens if a surveyed asteroid is destroyed before the Scoutship can get back with its report?

 ![Survey Report Invalid](../images/survey-report-invalid.png "Survey Report Invalid")